"Out there with the animals, out in nature, it’s just so quiet and peaceful. It really doesn’t get any better."

 That fire started at three o’clock in the morning.
 It was January 13, 2018, a very cold morning.
 My morning crew came in to do the chores and found our dryers on fire.
 We use cloth towels to clean the cows for milking, and that's what ignited.
 We quickly had to find a home for our 500 cows.
 We were unsure of our future for a short time."

 "By five thirty in the morning, however, we knew where our cows were going to go.
 Just as luck and blessings would have it, two farmer friends, fortunately, had space to take us in.
 I don't think I made any phone calls that morning, looking for help to move cattle.
 But soon enough we had a train of trucks and trailers lined down the driveway of our farm ready to help with the move.
 The news spread just by word of mouth.
 It was quite a sight, and it still gets me choked up a bit.

 Plenty of neighbors brought food that day to keep everybody fed.
 Warm food and beverages, everything.
 And nobody asked for anything in return.
 It made me very proud to be a member of the dairy community because without the support we received that day and in the months afterward, we probably wouldn't be doing what we're doing right now.

 Growing up, I learned from my dad and grandpa that generosity is important.

-	Mike's story is part of Love Wisconsin's collaboration with the Lands We Share a project that focuses on the intersection of farming, land, ethnic culture, and history in Wisconsin.
-Through this partnership we featured five farmer stories from the project including Danell Cross, David Tovar, Loretta Metoxen, and Cheu Vang.
+Mike’s story is part of Love Wisconsin's collaboration with The Lands We Share, a project that focuses on the intersection of farming, land, ethnic culture, and history in Wisconsin.
+Through this collaboration we featured five farmer stories from the project, including Danell Cross, Cheu Vang, Loretta Metoxen, and David Tovar.